pedro-borges/Unified-World-Units/README.md

 # units
-A generic library of world units.
+A generic library of world units for type-safe calculation of amounts.

 Work in progress since Oct 2017.
 Fully functional but not ready for use in production.